scenee/relax/README.md

 - Homebrew(0.9.x) failed to update Relax.
 Please use Homebrew(1.1.2+) with `brewe update`.
 - Relax hasn't yet support Carthage.
 If you use it, Relax might not be working well.
 I'm glad for you to make a pull request to support it!
+- `stty: stdin isn't a terminal` can be printed on a CI build server, but Relax is working well.